ezocher/VR-for-Seniors/README.md

 ## Buddy System
 If you don't have assistants or docents available and you're teaching a class, I recommend pairing up your students into teams of two for the duration of your class.
 I have used this approach in my classes, which I call the buddy system, and it has been very successful.
 The intensive student-to-student interaction required has also led to a strong sense of community/co-learning in my classes.

 If you plan to try a buddy system it's necessary to clearly explain the responsibilites and importance to the students and to remind them in each class.
-The slides I used for this are here (TBD).
+The [slides I use for this are here](Lecture-presentations/Buddy-system-safety-comfort.pdf).